 About

 AFRIL was established in 2006 to support vulnerable migrant, asylum seeking, and refugee families to overcome their complex problems and meaningfully integrate into the local community.
-AFRIL supports around 120 families each year, through the Helping Hands Foodbank, Rainbow Club Supplementary School, and the Advice and Advocacy service, as well as wellbeing and community gardening projects.
-Recently, AFRIL secured funding for an immigration advice service in partnership with Southwark Law Centre.
+AFRIL supports families through the Helping Hands Foodbank, Rainbow Club Supplementary School, and the Advice and Advocacy service, as well as wellbeing and community gardening projects.

 Rainbow Club